matter-labs/zinc/zinc-book/src/05-operators/02-bitwise.md

 and assign the result to the first operand.
 The first operand must be a mutable memory location like a variable, array element, or structure field.

-> For now, bitwise operators are allowed for constants only.
-Witness data will be covered soon.

 #### Bitwise OR

 `|` and `|=` are binary operators.